Aflamectin® 1%

 Do not use in animals less than 6 weeks old.

-Use in Collie-breeds with caution and less than routine dose.
-Observe this breed for at least 8 hours after administration.
+Use in Collie-breeds with caution and less than routine dose and observe this breed for at least 8 hours after administration.

 Dispose of unused products and containers by incineration or in approved-landfills.
 Ivermectin may adversely affect fish or other waterborne organisms if disposed in water.